FLO Price Reaches $0.0418 on Exchanges (FLO)

-FLO (CURRENCY:FLO) traded 17% higher against the US dollar during the 1 day period ending at 17:00 PM E.T. on October 16th.
-One FLO coin can currently be purchased for $0.0418 or 0.00000104 BTC on major exchanges.
-FLO has a market capitalization of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.
+FLO (CURRENCY:FLO) traded up 17% against the US dollar during the twenty-four hour period ending at 8:00 AM E.T. on October 22nd.
+One FLO coin can currently be purchased for approximately $0.0418 or 0.00000104 BTC on major cryptocurrency exchanges.
 In the last week, FLO has traded 19.6% higher against the US dollar.
+FLO has a market cap of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.

 - BOScoin (BOS) traded 2.3% higher against the dollar and now trades at $0.0052 or 0.00000009 BTC.